For Financial Literacy Month, Debt.com spoke with money experts from all walks of life.

 Unlike many financial professionals, Todd Kunsman has no background in finances.
 The graphic design graduate was saddled with a collective $50,000 amount of debt between student loans, car payments, and credit cards when he started his first job out of college.

 The worst imaginable scenario happened, he was laid off.
 Armed only with a few do-it-yourself personal finance books and a will to learn he began laying out a plan to not only pull himself out of the red but climb into the black.

 Kunsman soon found himself a new 9 to 5 and a passion for teaching others about their finances the same way he learned.
 He launched Invested Wallet as a hobby, educational resource, and tool for everyday Americans with little to no experience with money.

 The goal is simple: take your time and you too can learn.
 Kunsman spent time reading through finance books like “I’ll Teach You to be Rich,” “Your Path to Wealth,” and “The Bogleheads’ Guide to Investing.”

 “Just get started,” Kunsman said.
 “Looking back, I was intimidated to learn how money works.
 Don’t be afraid to dive in and ask questions.”

-Sarah Wilson graduated college $33,000 and took a job earning $26,000 a year as a newspaper reporter in Louisiana.
+Sarah Wilson graduated college with $33,000 in debt and took a job earning $26,000 a year as a newspaper reporter in Louisiana.
 Until she was laid off, that is.